OGGM/oggm/docs/shop.rst

 ~~~~~~~~

 OGGM can also use climate model output to drive the mass balance model.
 In
-this case we still rely on gridded observations (e.g. CRU) for the reference
+this case we still rely on gridded observations (e.g. W5E5) for the reference
 climatology and apply the GCM anomalies computed from a preselected reference
 period.
 This method is often called the
 `delta method <http://www.ciesin.org/documents/Downscaling_CLEARED_000.pdf>`_.

 Visit our online tutorials to see how this can be done
 (`OGGM run with GCM tutorial <https://oggm.org/tutorials/master/notebooks/run_with_gcm.html>`_).